 Starting at $40.00 -Horsemanship lesson.
 Horseback riding lesson $60.00 Horse training session $75.00 (truck into Bobcat Farm) I'll travel to their farm/facility two hour minimum plus farm call.

 Natural Horsemanship Training

 I have not used this term in ages as it can cause a gag reflex in many potential clients.
 Fact is, this is the type of training I do.
 Please don't hold it against me.
-This is no way implies that I am soft, I do NOT use treats to train.
+This is no way implies that I am soft, I do NOT use treats to train, except for when I am trick training my own horse, or in the case of a problem loader, after they have come in, not to coax them in.
 I am very generous with praise for the slightest try, but I am swift to correct any dangerous behavior.

 Dr. Driftwood AKA Ruger

 I purchased this Reg Quarter Horse from South Dakota as a 16 month old.